velisanri/Backend-Food-Delivery/README.md

 User registration and user login,

-All transactions made by the user with the token,
+All transactions made by the user with the JsonWebTokens,

 There are processes and ready-made products belonging to the products section,